IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 # How to make a PCB (Toner transfer method)

 The method of manufacturing a PCB using the toner transfer method is performs by printing a workpiece of PCB at a laser printer with using photo paper.
 After that, the image of the resulting blank is transferred to the copper clad board using clothes iron.
-The next step is etching the printed circuit board and preparing the mounting holes.
-Further, tinning of PCB is carried out and a layer of solder mask and silkscreen are applied.
-Instead of a solder mask, it is possible to apply a protective varnish.
+The next step is etching the printed circuit board, tinning and preparing the mounting holes.

 ## Required components
 To manufacture a PCB you will need: